active-group/reacl-c/doc/intro.md

 it contains the reference information that is needed to identify the target for the message.
 As usual, `ref-let` passes any state down and up unchanged, as well as any action upwards.
-Messages sent to the `ref-let` item are forwarded to the item defined in the body.
+Messages sent to the `ref-let` item are forwarded to the item bound - `some-other-item` in this case.

 Note that an item with a reference assigned (`child` in this case), can only be used once in the body of `ref-let`.